Canadian Prescribed Interest Rates

 • CRA bulletin IT-119R4 Debts of Shareholders and Certain Persons Connected With Shareholders (Archived) are good resources --- discusses subsection 15(2) Shareholder Debt and Certain Persons Connected With Shareholders (also discusses 15(1)).

-*Reference: Dean Haley CPA's article titled Shareholder Loans and Your Private Corporation
+*Reference: Dean Haley CPA's article titled Shareholder Loans and Your Private Corporation; Doane Grant Thornton June 23, 2023 tax alert What does Bill C-47 mean for you or your business?

 Spousal Loans Income Splitting Strategy